 During development, it is convenient to have a simple way of creating new certificates.
 OpenSSL includes all of the necessary infrastructure for setting up your own certificate authority (CA), but it requires getting more familiar with OpenSSL than is really necessary.
-To simplify the process, the zeroc-icecertutils PyPi package provides a Python library and and an
+To simplify the process, Ice includes the Python script

-iceca script that allows you to quickly perform the essential tasks:
+bin subdirectory of your Ice installation, that hides the complexity of OpenSSL and allows you to quickly perform the essential tasks:

 - initializing a new root CA

 - generating new certificate requests

 - signing certificate requests to create a valid certificate chain